-The uniform featured an all-leather ensemble with a beak-like mask stuffed with burning herbs and a top hat — which signaled that the person was, in fact, a doctor.
+The costume of a plague doctor featured an all-leather ensemble, a beak-like mask stuffed with burning herbs, and a top hat — which signaled that the person was, in fact, a doctor.

 What was important was the plague doctor was willing to venture into plague-stricken areas and tally the number of dead.
 After more than 250 years fighting the plague, hope did finally arrive with the invention of the 17th-century equivalent of a hazmat suit.
 Unfortunately, it didn’t work very well.

 Flawed Science, Flawed Suit

 The primary responsibilities of a plague doctor, or Medico della Peste, were not to cure or treat patients.
 Their duties were more administrative and laborious as they kept track of casualties of the Black Death, assisted in the occasional autopsy, or witnessed wills for the dead and dying.
 Unsurprisingly, this meant that some plague doctors took advantage of their patient’s finances and ran off with their final will and testament.
 More often than not though, these bookkeepers of the plague were revered and sometimes even held for ransom.

-Hired and paid by the city, plague doctors saw to everybody regardless of their economic status, though they did occasionally invent their own cures and tinctures which they included with a fee to wealthier patients.
+Hired and paid by local municipalities, plague doctors saw to everybody regardless of their economic status, though they did occasionally invent their own cures and tinctures which they included with a fee to wealthier patients.